DonQuijoTeDe/Final-Project/README.md

 ## Step

-1. You can click http://lihungte01.azurewebsites.net/0/ or open the app directly
+1. Open the app directly
 2. The system will ask you to open the **camera and microphone**
     * If you do not see the notification , please refresh again
     * If you still cann't see the notification , try following